Our Model Achieves Excellent Performance on MovieLens: What Does it Mean?: Analysis on the Dataset

-Recall that in $R_0$, user assigns points to different movie groups, based on which, users complete the first 15 ratings in $R_1$.
+Recall that in $R_0$, users allocate points to various movie groups.
+Based on these allocations, users complete the first 15 ratings in $R_1$.
 Accordingly, the genres of these 15 movies are expected to be highly focused, \eg similar to the groups of movies assigned with higher points.
 Among the first 15 ratings of each user, we derive the top 3 genres that the user is most interested in.
 The result shows that nearly 90\% of the first 15 rated movies belong to 3 genres they are most interested in, across the four years from 2015 to 2018 (see Table~\ref{tab:PrefInvariance}).

-Further, we calculate the probability of each user's last 15 ratings having movies belonging to the same three genres, to find out the possible preference changes after so many more ratings.
+Further, we calculate the ratio of each user's last 15 ratings containing movies from the same three genres, to investigate potential changes in preferences after numerous additional ratings in between.
 Note that, the pool of movies that appear in the last 15 ratings is nearly double the size of that in the first 15 ratings.
 Reported in Table~\ref{tab:PrefInvariance}, more than 70\% of the last 15 rated movies fall in the top 3 genres that users are initially interested in.\footnote{We have also conducted experiments to study the impact of the number of ratings a user has, to the ratio of the last 15 movies belonging to the top 3 genres.
 The results show that the ratios range from 67.4\% to 70.7\% in different years, for the top 25\% users having the most number of ratings.
 These numbers are not far away from the 70\% reported in Table~\ref{tab:PrefInvariance}.
 In other words, the number of ratings a user has does not impact user conformity to the top interested genres.}